apigee/iloveapis2015-jwt-jwe-jws/Readme.md

 # iloveapis2015-jwt-jwe-jws

-This is the top-level project containing source code, documentation, and tools for the Devevloper Forum session entitied "ADVANCED SECURITY EXTENSIONS IN APIGEE EDGE: JWT, JWE, JWS" at the 2015 I-love-APIs conference in San Jose, California, from 12-14 October.
+This is the top-level project containing source code, documentation, and tools for the Devevloper Forum session entitied "ADVANCED SECURITY EXTENSIONS IN APIGEE EDGE: JWT, JWE, JWS" at the 2015 I-love-APIs conference in San Jose, California, from 2015 October 12-14.
+We also repeated this content in a recorded webcast on 2016 February 4.

 ## What's going on here?